Warning: this story has violence and sex..

 Fran, then known as Frannie, lost her parents when she was about five.
 She could barely remember them before they were killed in a shootout between two rival mobs in downstate Illinois.
 The mobsters were probably from Chicago trying to keep a lower profile in a smaller town, but each learned of the other's presence, and a pitched battle erupted with Frannie's parents, who were innocent bystanders, being the only recorded casualties of the battle.
 After their deaths, she was shuffled from one orphanage to another in those bleak years of the great depression until, finally, at age ten, she was claimed by her mother's brother, Rudy Baum, who was himself only nineteen.
 There was no red tape involved in the transfer of authority, once he proved he was her uncle.
 After that, she never had much formal education, but she used the library and read and studied everything from medieval literature to the physics of relativity because she wanted to get her mind around everything.

 Rudy worked for an oriental gardener, Chung, who, at that time, was not feeling too much pinch from the depression because he took care of several large monied estates.
 Rudy liked his work and his employer and rented a spare room in the employer's small house.
 Because of Rudy's need to control his anger, Chung began teaching him some of the techniques of mental and physical discipline that he had himself mastered as a student of subak many years ago before coming to the United States.
 In truth, he was one of the greatest masters of subak but had never let that be known here in the States because he had been told it might get him in trouble.
-After Frannie came to live with Rudy, Chung included her in the training, and, although Rudy did learn some mental discipline but never advanced far in the training, she mastered it all and advanced into the precise control of the body and, finally, into the use of that unarmed body as a fighting machine.
-By the time she had become a well-honed fighter, capable of going hand to hand against a mob, she had so absorbed subak's code of honor and justice that she was not capable of using her training to hurt anyone unless it was absolutely forced upon her.
+After Frannie came to live with Rudy, Chung included her in the training, and she proved an apt pupil.
+Although he did learn some mental discipline, Rudy never advanced far in the training; however, Frannie mastered it all and advanced into the precise control of one's body and, finally, into the use of the unarmed body as a fighting machine.
+By the time she had become a well-honed fighter, capable of going hand to hand against an armed mob, she had so absorbed subak's code of honor and justice that she was not capable of using her training to hurt anyone unless it was absolutely forced upon her.